Viewley Hill Marvelous Me App

 Key Stage 1 and Key Stage 2 undertake Reading Skills lessons with the whole class three times a week following the Reading Skills document.
 For those children in reception, these skills are taught in guided reading sessions and during story sessions.

-For those children who reach Key Stage 2 who are not able to read sufficiently to access the curriculum fully, they are supported with additional reading 1:1, phonics sessions and Reading Rocketeers for comprehension skills.
+For those children who reach Key Stage 2 who are not able to read sufficiently to access the curriculum fully, they are supported with additional reading 1:1, phonics sessions using Little Wandle Rapid Catch Up

 How do we know what the children need?